zwilsoncc/docs/pages/docs/features/now-cli.md

   </Row>
 </Table>

-To show the list of sub commands and options in your terminal, run this command:
+To show the list of subcommands and options in your terminal, run this command:

 <TerminalInput>now help</TerminalInput>